GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

 ### Build process
-If you want to know how our build pipeline works, see our build repo [here](https://github.com/voideditor/void-builder).
+If you want to know how our build pipeline works, see our build repo [here](https://github.com/Decaeditor/Deca-builder).

 ## VSCode Codebase Guide

-The Void team put together this list of links to get up and running with VSCode's sourcecode, the foundation of Void.
+The Deca team put together this list of links to get up and running with VSCode's sourcecode, the foundation of Deca.
 We hope it's helpful!

 #### Links for Beginners